NavinBondade/Lisa-An-AI-That-Writes-Lovely-Poems/README.md

 <p align="center">
 <img src="https://github.com/NavinBondade/Lisa-An-AI-That-Writes-Lovely-Poems/blob/main/Graphs/Model.png" alt="model" >
 </p>
-<p>For generating the poetry, I have created a deep learning model that uses two LSTM layers which help the model to remember long-term dependencies and learn the relationship between the poem sentence.
-The LSTM layers are get followed by two dense layers, one uses RELU as an activation function, and the last dense layer using softmax.</p>
+<p>For generating poetry, I have developed a sophisticated deep learning model that leverages the power of Long Short-Term Memory (LSTM) layers, which are particularly effective in capturing and retaining long-term dependencies within sequences of text.
+This is crucial for poetry generation, as it enables the model to understand and preserve the flow and meaning across different sentences or lines of a poem.

+The architecture begins with an Embedding layer, which converts the input data into a dense representation, transforming words or tokens into vectors that can be more easily understood by the model.
+Following this, two LSTM layers are used sequentially.
+The first LSTM layer outputs a vector of size 100 from an input of 50 dimensions, capturing the contextual relationships between words in the sequence.
+The second LSTM further refines this representation, enabling the model to learn deeper patterns and dependencies.

+After the LSTM layers, the architecture incorporates two Dense layers.
+The first Dense layer, using the ReLU (Rectified Linear Unit) activation function, helps in learning non-linear relationships, introducing complexity and ensuring that the model can handle intricate patterns in poetic structure.
+Batch Normalization is applied next, which normalizes the output from the Dense layer, improving the model’s learning efficiency and stability.
+Finally, the last Dense layer utilizes a softmax activation function, providing a probability distribution over the output space, which is crucial for selecting the next word or token in the poem.

+This carefully designed architecture allows the model to balance creativity with structure, generating poems that are not only aesthetically pleasing but also coherent and contextually meaningful.</p>
 <h2>Model Traning</h2>
 <p>The model has trained for 170 epochs.
 During training, the model uses Adam as an optimizer and uses categorical cross-entropy as the loss function to penalize the model more when it makes a false prediction.</p>
 <h2>Model Analysis</h2>